jkmackie/car_price_prediction/docs/README.md

 * Added manual parameter tuning section for (1) Trims: Max Trims per listing, Min Trim Sample Size and (2) Target Encoding: Min samples to include Class, Smoothing.
 * Created automated parameter tuning.
 Omitting from articles because manual tuning is more transparent.
+* Alphabetizing Trim pair--"GT Coupe" becomes "Coupe GT"--degrades model performance.
+This is despite the increase in Trim samples of a given Class.